tacone/loki/frontend/readme.md

 ## NextJS

-This is your friendly neighborhood NextJs, with its reassuringly default configuration.
+This is your friendly neighborhood NextJs, configured to use Preact.

 ## Nginx